Skip to main content

 Number on Roll (NOR) detail

-Yr R11
+Yr R8

-Yr 18
+Yr 16

-Yr 27
+Yr 210

-Yr 312
+Yr 310

-Yr 49
+Yr 44

 Yr 510

-Yr 66
+Yr 67

 Admissions policy

-School admission policy : 2023/24 (Agreed)
+School admission policy : 2026/27 (Agreed)

 Where the Academy is oversubscribed (there are more applicants than places available) places will be allocated in accordance with the following criteria and in the following order of priority.

-2. Looked after children (children in care), previously looked after children (previously looked after children are children who were looked after, but ceased to be so because they were adopted or became subject to a child arrangements order or special guardianship order, immediately following having been looked after) and children adopted from abroad
+1. Looked after children (children in care) and all previously looked after children, including those children who appear (to the admission authority) to have been in state care outside of England and ceased to be in state care as a result of being adopted.
+Previously looked after children are children who were looked after but ceased to be so because they were adopted (or became subject to a child arrangements order or special guardianship order

-3. Siblings of children already at the school living in the catchment area
+2. Siblings of children already at the school living in the catchment area

-4. Residence within the catchment area of the school [
+3. Residence within the catchment area

-5. Siblings of children already at the school living out of catchment
+4. Siblings of children already at the school living out of catchment

-8. Children who are due to transfer and live outside the area served by the school who attend a school within DNEAT at the opening date of the admissions round.
+7. Children who are due to transfer and live outside the area served by the school who attend a school within DNEAT at the opening date of the admissions round.

-9. Resident out of the catchment area of the school
+8. Resident out of the catchment area of the school

-In the event of the having to use a tie-breaker to distinguish between two or more applications of equal strength, the child living the shortest distance from home to school in a straight line as the crow flies route should have priority
+In the event of the having to use a “tie-break” to distinguish between two or more applications of equal strength, the child living the shortest distance from home to school in a straight line as the crow flies route should have priority

-Show School admission policy : 2024/25 (Agreed)
+Show School admission policy : 2027/28 (Proposed)

-School admission policy : 2024/25 (Agreed)
+School admission policy : 2027/28 (Proposed)

 Where the Academy is oversubscribed (there are more applicants than places available) places will be allocated in accordance with the following criteria and in the following order of priority.